-The Act makes it clear that rights can be limited, but only where it is reasonable and justifiable.
+The Human Rights Act makes it clear that rights can be limited, but only where it is reasonable and justifiable.

-This report contains sections reflecting the progress gained by all three arms of government towards the goals of the Act.
+This report contains sections reflecting the progress gained by all three arms of government towards the goals of the Human Rights Act.

-- For more information on the parliament see Human rights and the parliament in this report. - For more information on courts and tribunals see Human rights in courts and tribunals in this report. - For more information on public entities see Human rights and the public sector in this report.
+- For more information on the parliament see Human rights and the parliament chapter. - For more information on courts and tribunals see Human rights in courts and tribunals chapter. - For more information on public entities see Human rights and the public sector chapter.